csnider12/High-Powered-Rocketry-RF-simulation-/README.md

 ### Attenuation vs. Distance
 ![Distance vs attenuation](images/distance_vs_attenuation.png)

-This plot tracks the field level along the coupler centerline from the bottom to the top for both frequency sweeps, against a defined limit line used as the pass/fail threshold for the design.
-Both curves stayed within the acceptable range across the full length of the coupler, confirming the design met the attenuation requirement at both bands.
+This plot tracks the field level along the coupler centerline from the bottom to the top for both frequency sweeps.
+Both curves stayed within the acceptable range across the full length of the coupler, confirming the design met the signal integrity requirement at both bands.

 ## Outcome